johnpeart/dept-of-bad-ideas/_guest-guides/4-impossible-implementation-unit.md

 Once you have finished your presentation, I will give you a score.
 You will be scored on the following criteria:

-- How good your presentation is
+- how good your presentation is
-- The originality of the idea
+- the originality of the idea
-- How practical the idea is
+- how practical the idea is
-- Whether I would personally vote for it
+- whether I would personally vote for it

 Each of these criteria are scored on a scale of -5 to +5 points.